brikis98/yevgeniy-brikman-homepage/_posts/2011-07-08-programming-lessons-i-wish-i-knew-when.md

 successful programmer.
 I oozed overconfidence.
 In reality, the gaps in my knowledge were so huge that I didn't even know what was missing.
-I was not just a carpenter who only knew how to use a hammer, I didn't even know that screw drivers, pliers, or saws existed.
+I was not just a carpenter who only knew how to use a hammer, I didn't even know that screwdrivers, pliers, or saws existed.
 And I was a worse programmer for it.

 Oddly enough, finishing school was just the beginning of the learning process.
 Every